tonidy/pak-cli/README.md

 ## Security

-If you discover a security vulnerability, please email tonidy@users.noreply.github.com instead of using the issue tracker.
+If you discover a security vulnerability, please report it through [GitHub Security Advisories](https://github.com/tonidy/pak-cli/security/advisories) instead of using the issue tracker or email.
+This ensures proper handling and responsible disclosure of security issues.

 ## Acknowledgments